top of page

 Kanaka-Centric Culture

+Kanaka-Centric Culture (KCC) is a model developed by Kūkulu.
 It is similar to Human-Centric Culture but infused with Native Hawaiian values of Aloha.
-KCC blends many of the models above and optimize this blend specifically for the Hawaii market.
+KCC blends many of the models above towards an effective model unique to Hawaii's community and environment.

 Psychology